LenaFedchenko/LenaFedchenko/README.md

 - Python Backend Developer with nearly one year of commercial experience
 - Building **REST APIs, authentication systems, and backend services**
-- Working with **FastAPI, Flask, PostgreSQL, SQLAlchemy, and Docker**
+- Working with **Python, FastAPI, Flask, Go, Node.js, PostgreSQL, SQLAlchemy, and Docker**
 - Experience with **JWT authentication and WebSockets**
-- Interested in **backend architecture, databases, and scalable applications**
+- Interested in **backend architecture, databases, performance, and scalable applications**

 ---